 Le Bout du Monde in Kep National Park

 We jumped at the chance to have crepes, both savory and sweet.
-Vientiane offered a number of places to indulge in legit French crepes, but we haven’t yet found a comparable place in Phnom Penh (Bagatelle has sadly closed).
+Vientiane offered a number of places to indulge in legit French crepes, but we haven’t yet found a comparable place since moving to Phnom Penh (Bagatelle has sadly closed).
 I’m pleased to report that the crepes delivered.

 And Riley enjoyed keeping mommy and daddy on our toes amongst a sea of French knickknacks before the food arrived.